Decoding algorithms for surface codes

-The existence of the aforementioned operators and their equivalence under BP decoding lead to the peculiar \textit{symmetric degeneracy error} phenomenon \cite{degen3}, which is also referred to as \textit{split-belief} \cite{osd} or \textit{Quantum Trapping Set} (QTS) \cite{raven1, raven2}.
+The existence of the aforementioned operators and their equivalence under BP decoding lead to the peculiar \textit{symmetric degeneracy error} phenomenon \cite{degen3}, which is also referred to as \textit{split-belief} \cite{osd} or \textit{Quantum Trapping Set} (QTS) \cite{raven1}.
 Quite frankly, if a code is degenerate enough (if the weight of its generators is substantially smaller than its distance), split beliefs can put the proverbial nail-in-the-coffin for a BP decoder in this context.
-This cannot be better exemplified than by the fact that that the surface/toric code exhibits no threshold under BP decoding \cite{osd}.
-Surface codes are degenerate by nature, becoming even more so as their size is increased (the weight of their stabilizer generators remains the same but the distance grows).
-This makes the split-belief phenomenon more prevalent for larger surface codes, explaining the absence of a threshold for this family of codes under BP decoding, as can be seen in FIG. \ref{bpdepo}.
+This cannot be better exemplified than by the fact that the {rotated} code exhibits no threshold under BP decoding \cite{osd}. {Rotated }codes are degenerate by nature, becoming even more so as their size is increased (the weight of their stabilizer generators remains the same but the distance grows).
+This makes the split-belief phenomenon more prevalent for larger {planar } codes, explaining the absence of a threshold for this family of codes under BP decoding, as can be seen in FIG. \ref{bpdepo}.